mzyavuz/SWE-573-Software-Development-Practice/Hive Project Documents/Software-Requirements-Specification.md

 #### 3.4.3 Acceptance Criteria

-- Given a logged-in user with sufficient time credits, when they create a Need with all required fields, then the Need is published and visible to Providers.
+- Given a logged-in user, when they create a Need with all required fields, then the Need is published and visible to Providers.
-- Given a user sets time estimate, when they publish the Need, then that amount is shown as "will be reserved" before acceptance.
+- Given a user sets time estimate, when they publish the Need, then that amount is displayed as the expected time for the service.
 - Given a Consumer posts a Need, when Providers search or browse, then the Need appears in results matching the tags and location.
 - Given a Consumer has insufficient balance, when they attempt to post a Need requiring more hours than available, then the system prevents publication with a clear message.
 - Given a published Need receives applications, when the Consumer views it, then they can see all applicants and their profiles.